 Infants will be given warm, moist oxygen.
 However, this treatment needs to be monitored carefully to avoid side effects from too much oxygen.

 Giving extra surfactant to a sick infant has been shown to be helpful.
 However, the surfactant is delivered directly into the baby's airway, so some risk is involved.
 More research still needs to be done on which babies should get this treatment and how much to use.

 Assisted ventilation with a ventilator (breathing machine) can be lifesaving for some babies.
 However, use of a breathing machine can damage the lung tissue, so this treatment should be avoided if possible.
 Babies may need this treatment if they have:

 A treatment called continuous positive airway pressure (CPAP) may prevent the need for assisted ventilation or surfactant in many babies.
 CPAP sends air into the nose to help keep the airways open.
 It can be given by a ventilator (while the baby is breathing independently) or with a separate CPAP device.

-Babies with RDS need close care.
+Babies with RDS need closely monitored care.
 This includes:

 The condition often gets worse for 2 to 4 days after birth and improves slowly after that.
 Some infants with severe respiratory distress syndrome will die.
 This most often occurs between days 2 and 7.

 Other conditions associated with RDS or extreme prematurity may include: